DataPhilly/projects/COC.md

 - Treat others with respect and kindness
 - Communicate openly and considerately
-- Be mindful of your surroundings and fellow participants
+- Be mindful of their surroundings and fellow participants
 - Respect the venue, its property, and the property of others
 - Use event resources (including food and beverages) responsibly
-- Clean up after yourself and dispose of waste properly
+- Clean up after themselves and dispose of waste properly
 - Follow the directions of event organizers and venue-specific guidelines
 - Consume alcohol responsibly if provided at events